jaxon-php/jaxon-website/pages/03.docs/06.plugins/03.integration/docs.en.md

 #### Usage

 An integration plugin Jaxon provides a module, a library or a plugin for the framework, which, when loaded, automatically initializes the Jaxon library and provides access to the generated CSS and javascript.
-The Jaxon classes being installed in a specific location, they are also loaded automatically.
+Since the Jaxon classes are installed in a specific location, they are also automatically loaded.

 At the end, the developer only needs to write the Jaxon classes and save them in the specified location.
 The Jaxon plugin will then automatically registrer them.